rsoc39/nutanix-password-change/README.md

 ## Parameters
 ```
 -a/--all:           Specifies that all passwords will be changed
 -h/--host:          Specifies changing the root user's password on the host
+-u/--nutanix:       Specifies changing the nutanix user's password on an AHV host
 -c/--cvm:           Specifies changing the nutanix user's password on the CVM
 -e/--prism_element: Specifies changing the admin user's password in Prism Elemet
 -i/--ipmi:          Specifies changing the ADMIN user's password in the IPMI